ENDANGERED SPECIES ACT PROFILE

 THREATS: Collisions with ships, entanglement in commercial fishing gear, noise pollution and explosives testing from military exercises, pollution, habitat degradation, and climate change

-POPULATION TREND: Fewer than 400 individuals exist in the western Atlantic population.
+POPULATION TREND: Only about 400 individuals remain, with fewer than 250 adults, in the western Atlantic population.
 The eastern Atlantic population is believed to be functionally extinct.
 Estimates show that the North Atlantic right whale could be extinct in as few as 100 years without dramatic intervention to reverse current trends.